 A: Yes, Cloudflare is one of the best WordPress CDN services for your site security and performance.
 Cloudflare is an extensive CDN network of globally distributed servers.

 A: Log in to your WordPress website, Plugins > Add New, and search Cloudflare on the top-right search bar.
-Install the plugin by clicking on an Install button and then activate.
+Install the plugin by clicking on the Install button and then activate it.

 A: Connecting your WordPress website with Cloudflare makes your site safe and secure.
 You can install and activate Cloudflare on your WordPress site, and if you are a Cloudways user, you can integrate Cloudflare from the Cloudways platform.